ralphxavier/SI473x-T-Display-S3/Volos_TEmbedFMRadio_Port/README.md

-# VoloR's RadioEmbed sketch ported to the Si473x.
+# TEmbedFMRadio sketch from Volos Projects ported to the Si473x.

 This Si473x Radio uses the amazing library written by [PU2CLR (Ricardo Caratti)](https://github.com/pu2clr/SI4735).
 It is based on sketch from [Volos Projects](https://github.com/VolosR/TEmbedFMRadio).
 [Volos Projects](https://www.youtube.com/@VolosProjects) YouTube channel has a lot of tips and tricks for Lilygo T-Embed and Lilygo T-Display.
 I recommend this YouTube channel if you want to know more about this device and also about the tft_espi library, especially how to use sprites.

-I am using a [Lilygo T-Display S3](https://github.com/Xinyuan-LilyGO/T-Display-S3), which is an ESP32S3 board with a 1.9 inch display, but I believe it will also run on [Lilygo T-Embed](https://github.com/Xinyuan-LilyGO/T-Embed) by commentting out the line "#define I_use_T_Display_S3.
+I am using a [Lilygo T-Display S3](https://github.com/Xinyuan-LilyGO/T-Display-S3), which is an ESP32S3 board with a 1.9 inch display with a 8-Bit Parallel Interface, but I believe it will also run on [Lilygo T-Embed](https://github.com/Xinyuan-LilyGO/T-Embed) by commentting out the line "#define I_use_T_Display_S3.

 If you want just to look and feel the interface, it's also possible to run this sketch without Si473x.
 To do this, uncomment de line "#define SI4735_EMUL"